Model 289 FAQ

 These schemes and the corresponding residency documentation are listed in the table below.

-|Panama||Reforestation investor permit||Panamanian identification cards with reference code “PRP-FOR".|
+|Panama||Reforestation Investor Permit||Panamanian identification cards with reference code “PRP-FOR”|

-|Panama||Economic solvency permit||Panamanian identification cards with reference code “PRP-SEP".|
+|Panama||Economic solvency permit||Panamanian identification cards with reference code “PRP-SEP”|

-|Panama||Permission from friendly nations||Panamanian identification cards with reference code “PRP-PA".|
+|Panama||Friendly Nations Permit||Panamanian identification cards with reference code “PRP-PA”|

 Under Section VII of the CRS, a financial institution may not rely on a self-certification or documentary evidence if the financial institution knows, or has reason to know, that the self-certification or documentary evidence is incorrect or unreliable.
-The same applies with respect to high value pre-existing accounts where a relationship manager has actual knowledge that self-certification or documentary evidence is incorrect or unreliable.
+The same applies with respect to high-value pre-existing accounts where a relationship manager has actual knowledge that the self-certification or documentary evidence is incorrect or unreliable.

-In determining whether a financial institution has reason to know that a self-certification or documentary evidence is incorrect or unreliable, it should take into account all relevant information available to the financial institution, including the results of the OECD CBI/RBI risk analysis.
-As a result, where, taking into account all relevant information, the facts and circumstances would lead the Financial Institution to have doubts about the tax residence(s) of an Account Holder or the Person exercising control of the Account Holder, it should take appropriate steps to determine the residence of such persons.
+When determining whether a financial institution has reason to know that a self-certification or documentary evidence is incorrect or unreliable, it should take into account all relevant information available to the financial institution, including the results of the OECD CBI/RBI risk analysis.
+As a result, when, taking into account all relevant information, the facts and circumstances would lead the Financial Institution to have doubts about the tax residence(s) of an Account Holder or the Person exercising the control thereof, should take appropriate measures to determine the residence of such persons.